 Human Subjects: Applications related to research on human subjects must be accompanied by institutional approval of the type required by the U.S. Department of Health and Human Services.
 No applications without institutional approval will be considered.

 Animal Studies: Applications that involve research on animals must be accompanied by a written approval of an institutional committee of the type required by the U.S. Department of Health and Human Services.
 Applications that involve animals will not be considered without this approval.

-Application Process: Applicants must be present to accept their award at the American Contact Dermatitis Society Annual Meeting to be held March 20, 2014 in Denver, Colorado.
+Application Process: Applicants must be present to accept their award at the American Contact Dermatitis Society Annual Meeting to be held March 19, 2015 in San Francisco.
 This program is supported by an educational grant from Procter and Gamble.

 Deadlines: The completed application and supporting materials must be received by November 17, 2014 with a second deadline of April 15, 2015.